unforgivenvirtuoso/crypto_bot/README.md

 # crypto_bot

+DISCLAIMER: just for educational purposes if you use this in the hopes of making money you are stupid and i am not liable

 bot that trades crypto on binance

 will test this spaghetti code soon and see how good it is